ConnorScott-Ox/Professional-Profile/content/post/ISMRM 2021B/index.md

 publication_types:
 - "2"
 publishDate: "2020-10-10"
-summary: Here, we describe an end-to-end pipeline for the extraction of a histological metric from IHC stains to quantify a microstructural feature.
-We compare the pipeline's reproducibility and robustness to histology artefacts, relative to manual MRI-histology analyses.
+summary: Here, we reconstruct 3D fibre orientations from 2D microscopy images in the BigMac dataset.
+This will facilitate future determination of the ultra-high resolution microscopy connectome, with applications in basic neuroanatomy and tractography design.
 tags:
 - Source Themes
 title: The microscopy connectome towards 3D PLI tractography in the BigMac dataset